Tell Rifaat: History

+Iron Age

+Neo-Hittite Kingdom of Bit Agusi

 Tell Rifaat has been inhabited since the Iron Age when it was known as "Arpad."
 It became the capital of the north Syrian Aramean state of Bit Agusi established by Gus of Yahan in the 9th-century BCE.
-Bit Agusi stretched from the A'zaz area in the north to Hamath in the south.
+Bit Agusi stretched from the A'zaz area in the north to the kingdom of Hamath/Luhuti in the south.

+Urartian period

 Arpad later became a major vassal city of the Kingdom of Urartu.

+Assyrian period

 In 743 BCE, during the Urartu-Assyria War, the Neo-Assyrian king Tiglath-Pileser II laid siege to Arpad following the defeat of the Urartuan army of Sarduri II at Samsat.
 The siege ended with the Assyrian capture of the city in 743 BCE.
 Afterward Arpad served a provincial capital.
 The remains of Arpad's walls are still preserved in Tell Rifaat to the height of 8 meters.

+Classical Age

 A settlement existed on the modern-day site of Tell Rifaat during the Seleucid period (301 BCE-63 BCE).
 A hoard of coins from this period was discovered in 1967.
 After the nearby Tell Aran, Tell Rifaat is the largest tell in the Jabal Semʻān region.

+Modern Age

-Syrian Civil War
+Syrian civil war

 For a period of about seven months in 2012, Tell Rifaat was besieged by Syrian security forces.
 During the siege, residents were unable to receive food supplies, including bread, from Aleppo.

 In the early summer of 2012, Syrian government authorities withdrew from Tell Rifaat following fighting with the Free Syrian Army (FSA).
 Following this, government authorities in the town were replaced by a council made up of local Islamic scholars, judges and former Syrian Army officers, ruling in the basis of Sharia.
 Since its capture by the FSA, opposition rebels have been transporting flour for bread from Turkey to Tell Rifaat.

 On 8 August 2012, Tell Rifaat was bombed by the Syrian Air Force, resulting in the deaths of 6 people, all members of the Blaw family.
 Opposition activists based in Aleppo claimed that Syrian Army forces were attempting to cut off the FSA's transport route between Tell Rifaat and Aleppo.

 By November 2013, the town came under control of the Islamic State of Iraq and the Levant (ISIL) after they ousted the local Al-Tawhid Brigade.
 In January 2014, ISIL forces withdrew from the northern Aleppo area, and rebel fighters, mainly members of the Al-Nusra Front and Islamic Front, defeated ISIL militants in the town.
 The Conquest Brigade of the Islamic Front came into control of the town.

 By January 2015, Tell Rifaat was under the control of the Conquest Brigade of the Islamic Front.